steverovsky/proxin/README.md

 # proxin

 Easy way to profiling proxy.
-Combine proxies and actions for checking health.
+Combine proxies and actions for magic.
 ##

-Example:

 ```ruby
 require "proxin"

 proxy = Proxin::Proxy.new(